 Despite being able to see so much more of the walls in the distance, I was unable to keep walking past the last tower.
 After checking from all angles and determining that there was no way to access the rest of it, I had no choice but to turn back the way I came.

-Should the entire 4 km route open up to the public someday, I’d love to give the walk a try.
+Hopefully, the entire 4 km route will open up to the public someday.

 St. Stephen's Church

 The other famous church in Sighnagi is that of St. Stephen.
 While also small, this church is completely unique, having been built right in the middle of one of the circular lookout towers.

 As such, it can be hard to find, as it looks more like a tower than a church from the outside.
 From the little square outside the Kabadoni Hotel, you can find it by taking one of the uphill paths toward Okro’s Wine Restaurant.